Retired finance director of small/medium company, with 40 years experience of all aspects of business management.

 Current Project Leaders

-Inclusive Education Project (IEP) funded by DFID.
-Leaders: Mark Smith & Ella Sadler.
+Inclusive Education Project (IEP 2) funded by SCCF: Mark Smith, Ella Sadler and Rupa Chilvers.